FEN-N3C/StructraHub/README.md

-# 🔷 Axis-Hub
+# 🔷 StructraHub
-**AxisHub** is a Roblox internal GUI and aimbot framework designed for fast, flexible, and clean gameplay enhancements.
+**StructraHub** is a Roblox internal GUI and aimbot framework designed for fast, flexible, and clean gameplay enhancements.
 It utilizes Fluent UI to provide a sleek, customizable interface with fully functional aimbot controls.

 ## Aimbot
 - Toggleable aimbot system